EddCBen/Classifying-Textual-Data-with-pretrained-Vision-Models-through-Transfer-Learning-and-Data-Transforms/README.md

 ```

 This will create a "Ready_images-six2elev.pt" file in the current folder, containing 50k 50x50x3 Pytorch Tensors.
-Visualization of the image data is available throuh the "Data Visualization .ipynb" Jupyter Notebook.
+Visualization of the image data is available through the "Data Visualization .ipynb" Jupyter Notebook.

 ## Training